polleninformation.at Listed by apt73 Ransomware Group

 Why This Matters for You and Your Family

 When a seemingly specialized site like a pollen tracker is breached, ordinary people who used it to check daily allergy forecasts can find their details exposed.
-If you or anyone in your household entered an email address, created an account, or reused a password on polleninformation.at, that credential is now in the hands of a ransomware operator.
+If you or anyone in your household entered an email address, created an account, or reused a password on polleninformation.at, that credential may now be in the hands of a ransomware operator.
 Personal information and passwords together allow attackers to attempt logins on other services where you use the same details.
 For families, this risk extends to shared accounts or children who may have registered using a parent’s email.
 A single breach like this can quietly sit undetected for months until the credentials surface in fraud or identity theft attempts.

 The Doxxing and Identity-Chain Risk